h5jan/h5jan-core/README.md

 =====

 ## What is it
-h5jan is a Java API for writing an hdf5 pandas dataframe.
-It is also useful for saving and loading Eclipse January datasets.
+h5jan is a Java(TM) API for writing an [HDF5](https://www.hdfgroup.org) [pandas](https://pandas.pydata.org/) dataframe.
+It is also useful for saving and loading [Eclipse January](https://github.com/eclipse/january) datasets.
 There is some connectivity with tablesaw tables as well, these may be converted to dataframes and saved to pandas h5 format.